 Leadership at LPTS

-The President meets regularly with senior administrative officers: the Dean of the Seminary, the Vice President for Finance and Administration, the Dean of Community Life, the Vice President for Philanthropy & Stewardship, and the Executive Director of the Louisville Institute.
+The President meets regularly with senior administrative officers: the Dean of the Seminary, the Vice President for Finance and Administration, the Dean of Community Life, the Vice President for Philanthropy & Stewardship, the Vice President for Strategic Initiatives & Communications, and the Executive Director of the Louisville Institute.

-The primary purposes of these meetings are to facilitate communication among the four major areas of the Seminary and the Louisville Institute and to provide a forum for mutual exchange, support and encouragement.
+The primary purposes of these meetings are to facilitate communication among the five major areas of the Seminary and the Louisville Institute and to provide a forum for mutual exchange, support, and encouragement.

 Kilen Gray